CiscoDevNet/cjaas-sdk/cjaasBrowserSDK/README.md

 document.body.appendChild(script);

-// sets token to post events
-cjaas("dsWriteToken", "SAS Token from CJaaS Account for ds service with write access");
+// sets the token to post events cjaas("dsWriteToken", "SAS Token from CJaaS Account for ds service with write access");

-// set token to listen for
-cjaas("streamReadToken", "SAS Token from CJaaS Account to read from stream");
+// sets the token to read from the stream cjaas("streamReadToken", "SAS Token from CJaaS Account to read from stream");

 // page events will be tracked